minprog/quality/aspects/naming/index.md

     }

 However, it is quite uncommon that no valid names can be found for the loop counters.
+Take inspiration from the problem that is being solved, and also from examples in lectures and exercises.
+Some additional examples:

+    number_of_books
+    num_books
+    bird_count

+Also, when working on geometry or other maths problems, you might use variable names like `x` and `y`.
+But if a name can be more concrete, make it so!

 In all cases, make sure that from the combination of names and comments it is very clear what the purpose of the loop is and what the role of each variable is.
-Also, if you need more than two or three nested loops, it might be time to rethink your approach.
+Finally, if you need more than two nested loops, it might be time to rethink your approach.

 > Note that above, the 0 could in a strict sense be called a magic number.
 But it isn't because starting a loop at 0 is so common in C that it is **expected**.
 Replacing it with a constant will only confuse readers.